Plutonomicon/cardano-transaction-lib/doc/faq.md

 ## Environment-related

-### Q: Why I can't open the browser used for e2e?
+### Q: I use wayland, the E2E browser fails on startup

 If you are under wayland you need to add `--ozone-platform=wayland` to the arguments for the browser.
-By example `e2e-test browser --extra-browser-args="--ozone-platform=wayland"`.
+You can use the `--extra-browser-args` argument for this, as in `e2e-test browser --extra-browser-args="--ozone-platform=wayland"` or the `E2E_EXTRA_BROWSER_ARGS` environment variable.

 ## Miscellaneous